 You will definitely want to download Strava on your phone so that you can keep track of your rides.
 It records your time and uses GPS so you will never get lost.
 Additionally, it interfaces with Trailforks and social media so you can share your rides.

 If you want to connect with other female riders try these Facebook groups Mountain Biking Ladies or Women’s MTB Experience.
 Both are large active groups with women of all ages.
-I suggest you also try to find yourself some online and in-person local groups.
+I suggest you also try to find yourself some online and in-person female-friendly local groups.